dcferreira/dcferreira.github.io/content/post/2023-03-03-ai-web-app/index.md

 Please refer to [Part 1](/post/2023-03-01-ai-web-app) for more context.
 {{% /callout %}}

 In this post we will have a look at how to setup Python projects using modern tools in the Python ecosystem.
+This post is all about the tools, and there's basically no code.

+The tools recommended here are mostly very new, and in my opinion, better than the older alternatives.
+If you haven't yet tried these tools but are familiar with the alternatives, I'd suggest you give them a go: all of these tools had basically 0 friction while integrating with my workflows.

 # Project Manager